The error and perturbation bounds of the general absolute value equations: An application

-The approach of the above results gained in the Sections 4.1 and 4.2 is to that the HLCP is equally transformed into the corresponding absolute value equations by making use of change of variable.
+As an application, in this section, a new approach for the existing perturbation bounds of LCP in \cite{Chen07}.
 As is known, for the LCP, without making use of change of variable, it is also transformed into a certain absolute value equations by the fact that

 see \cite{Chen06, Zhang09}.
 Noting that

 obviously, the LCP $(M,q)$ is equal to the following absolute value equations